apolo-actions/webdav_server/README.md

 ### `preset`

 The resource preset to use when running this job. `"cpu-small"` by default.
-You can view the list of available presets by running `neuro config show`.
+You can view the list of available presets by running `apolo config show`.

 ### Example